 It is the stated goal of the U.S. government to maintain our current acreage of wetlands.
 The “No Net Loss” policy was formally adopted in 1989 by the George H.W.
 Bush administration, and has been re-endorsed in each subsequent administration.
 The policy utilizes various regulations and incentives to slow development on wetlands, and to offset wetland loss with compensatory mitigation.

 Wetland law and policy are constantly changing, and this site is not a comprehensive review of all relevant legislation and documents.
-A review of the most recent updates for the Clean Water Rule and other legal information related to wetlands and water can be found on the Association of State Wetland Managers Wetland Law & Water-Related Legal Issues page.
+A review of the most recent updates for federal wetland protection in the United States can be found on the National Association of Wetland Managers Clean Water Act page.
 The Environmental Law Institute (ELI) also maintains a Wetlands Program page with updates on wetland law, as well as a Western Water Law page.

 For a list of federal, state, and other funding sources and incentives for wetland conservation and restoration work, please see Funding and Technical Support.